AP-Skill-Development-Corporation/Python-Django-Internship-I-2023/README.md

 # Day-13(05-06-2023):
   - Packages and Modules with sample example on it
-  - Files Overview,reading procedure with sample example on it
+  - Files Concept Overview,reading procedure with sample example on it
   - Recorded Video Link [Click Here]()